shahawiz/node-express-realworld-example-app/README.md

 - Simple Terraform IaaC template to provision an EC2 with attached EBS - > terraform

 ## Demo
-This app was deployed on Kubernates cluster and can be access through this link :
+This app was deployed on Kubernates cluster and can be accessed through this link :

 https://nodetestapp.hossamelshahawi.com